jl-tavera/coffee-scraper/readme.md

 Now, at the end, we have the same pagination parameter `&products.from=12`, so we can apply any of the methods we previously mentioned.

+Sorting works in a similar way.
+The webpage allows sorting by price through a URL parameter, but you can also handle sorting yourself after scraping all products—especially if you plan to store them in a database or manipulate them with Python or SQL.

 ### Individual Page

 Finally, my third mission is to, based on the first 5 cheapest items, scrape all the information available including images, upc, sku, etc.

 For this, we already have from the previous exercise the prices and the URLs of the products so we can find the cheapest ones.

 When we head to an individual page, we see there are the following sections:

 1. Product Carousel Images: Images of the product
 2. Product Details: Brand, title, number of reviews, price, sku, mpn, condition, current stock
 3. Product Description: It has two parts—description and specification
 4. Product Specifications: Some products have another tab of additional information
 5. Reviews Section: Some products have a reviews section; I just want to extract the review summary
 6. Q&A Section: I want to get the questions and answers of the products

-For this, I created a class called `ProductDetailsScraper` that also inherits from the `BaseScraper`, and each of the sections is a method of the class.
-These include:
+For this, I created a class called `ProductDetailsScraper` that also inherits from the `BaseScraper`, and each of the sections is extracted using separate modular methods.
+The entire process is encapsulated inside the method `scrape_product_details`, which takes a `product_url` and returns a detailed dictionary of product attributes.
+Each field is handled gracefully in case the element is missing.

+These are the internal methods responsible for each section:

-- `_extract_images`: scrapes all carousel image links
+- `_extract_images`: scrapes all image URLs from the carousel by querying anchor `href` attributes
-- `_extract_product_info`: scrapes price, sku, upc, mpn, and condition
+- `_extract_product_info`: gets brand, title, price, and a dynamic dictionary of attributes like SKU, UPC, MPN, and condition from the `<dt>`/`<dd>` pairs
+- `_extract_stock_info`: pulls stock availability if present
-- `_extract_description`: parses the description text and HTML
+- `_extract_description`: walks through each tag (like paragraphs or list items) inside the description container and concatenates their text
-- `_extract_specifications`: scrapes any specs in tabular format
+- `_extract_specifications`: parses tables row-by-row to build a dictionary of specs
-- `_extract_reviews_summary`: scrapes only the summary review section
-- `_extract_questions_and_answers`: extracts Q&A data including answer counts

-Everything is modular and testable, and each section gracefully handles missing data when elements are not found.
+- `_extract_review_summary`: gets both the numeric score and total review count (if available)
+- `_extract_questions_and_answers`: loops through question containers, collects question metadata and the associated list of answers

+Each method uses locators defined in the JSON-based config under the `PRODUCT_DETAILS_LOCATORS` key and follows conditional patterns to prevent the scraper from failing due to missing DOM elements.
+The final return is a single structured dictionary with keys like `brand`, `title`, `price`, `images`, `description`, `specifications`, `reviews`, `questions`, and `stock`.
+Everything is structured to be testable, debuggable, and easy to extend.

 ## Future Recommendations